Boot Camp Survival Tips for Parents

 Please, resist sending anything but letters.
 I know, it's a mom's nature, but your Recruit will thank you for NOT sending anything.
 Unless you are specifically asked to send something to your Recruit, don't do it.

 DO NOT miss Graduation.

 Take lots of film, cameras, including a video camera, be prepared to walk a lot, and wear comfortable shoes and clothes.
-If you have to miss graduation, your recruit will be given an opportunity to purchase a video (VHS or DVD) of the events.
-Let your recruit know that you would like him/her to purchase the video.
+If you have to miss graduation, your recruit will be given an opportunity to purchase a DVD of the events.
+Let your recruit know that you would like him/her to purchase the DVD.

 DO NOT walk across the parade deck at Graduation.